broadinstitute/herc/docs/API.md

 This file gives more details on the Herc API.

-Examples are given with [cURL](http://curl.haxx.se/docs/) and [HTTPie](https://github.com/jakubroztocil/httpie), assuming the server is running on `localhost:4372` with self-signed certificates (i.e. do not try to verify SSL certificates)
+Examples are given with [cURL](http://curl.haxx.se/docs/) and [HTTPie](https://github.com/jakubroztocil/httpie), assuming the server is running on `localhost:4372` with self-signed certificates (i.e. do not try to verify SSL certificates).
+Some of the HTTP request output may be truncated due to length.

 ## `GET /`